asterisk/asterisk/contrib/systemd/README.txt

 The primary use case of this feature is to allow Asterisk to be started by other services through use of AMI, CLI or REST API.

+The examples and documentation assume that Asterisk was linked to libsystemd when compiled.
+This integration is required for `Type=notify` and socket activation to work.

 Security
 ========